failedxyz/NEOCTF-2016-Writeups/Reversing/Spooks - 100.md

 This was supposed to be a very straightforward reversing exercise just to give people a chance to find out about the <code>strings</code> command.
 The binary is largely inconsequential, but if you type 'skeleton' when it asks you 'spook'?, you get a beautiful ascii representation of a dancing skeleton.

-To find the flag, simply run the strings command.
-You can also find the easter egg password this way.
+To find the flag, simply run the strings command by saying <code>strings spook.exe</code>, You can also find the easter egg password this way.

 flag{sp00000000000kie_crisp}